OpenUpSA/openupsa.github.io/_articles/openintake-2018-feb.md

 # About the course

 In February 2018, TrainUp, OpenUp’s training arm, will be running a two day short course on how to Source and Clean data for storytelling.
-This course is comprised on the following modules:
+This course is comprised of the following modules:

 * Mastering Google-Fu (how to conduct advanced google searches)
 * Metadata & the Data Biography